graphitemaster/neothyne/README.md

   * Supports RLE compressed color (paletted)
   * Supports RLE compressed (BGRA)

 In addition to those supported texture formats.
-Neothyne also builds DXT1 and DXT5 compressed textures at runtime and caches them to disk.
-It will prefer the cached textures if the hardware supports S3TC texture compression.
+Neothyne also builds BPTC, DXT1 and DXT5 compressed textures at runtime and caches them to disk.
+It will prefer the cached textures if the hardware supports BPTC or S3TC texture compression.

 ## Organization
 The source code is organized into namespaces and a file name convention.